Name It to Tame It Worksheet

 - Better problem-solving: The worksheet encourages children to reflect on their experiences and consider alternative ways to handle similar situations in the future, enhancing their problem-solving skills.

-After receiving the completed Name It to Tame It Worksheets from their patients' parents, therapists have a valuable opportunity to deepen their understanding of the child's emotional landscape and enhance their therapeutic approach.
-Here are some steps therapists can take:
+After receiving the completed Name It to Tame It Worksheets from your patients' parents, you have a valuable opportunity to deepen their understanding of the child's emotional landscape and enhance their therapeutic approach.
+Here are some steps you can take:

 - Review and discuss: Start by going over the worksheets with the parents.
 This is a chance to dive into the specifics of what the child felt and why.
 It's a great way to spot patterns or particular situations that seem to trigger certain emotions.